Industrial Agriculture Law and Policy Center

 Most agricultural production involves large-scale operations, substantial inputs of fertilizer and pesticides, and the intensive confinement of animals.
 Long viewed as a triumph of technology over the natural limitations placed on farmers by pests, weather, and the biology of plants and animals themselves, the agricultural sector today also imposes very real social costs in the form of pollution and other undesirable impacts.
 Society has encouraged high levels of agricultural production through federal taxpayer subsidies.
 At the same time, environmental safeguards have not kept pace—to the contrary, environmental laws usually exempt agricultural activities.

 ELI's Industrial Agriculture Law and Policy Center examines how agricultural practices affect the environment, public health, community well-being, and the welfare of people and animals.
 From field to feedlot, ELI's work highlights both key problems and practical opportunities for reform, analyzing the limitations of the current law and policy framework surrounding agriculture and presenting targeted, research-backed recommendations.
 To develop a sustainable food system, we will need a shared vision for the future and the right mix of public and private governance tools.
 ELI is working to shape that vision.

 More information on the Center's activities can be found here.

-ELI will soon offer a new web resource, www.industrialaglaw.org, to serve as an educational tool on the latest legal and policy developments at the intersection of agriculture and the environment.
-This site will go live in late 2013.
+ELI will soon offer a new web resource which will serve as an educational tool on the latest legal and policy developments at the intersection of agriculture and the environment.